Overview

 strongly encouraged to read these explanations before investing.
 We encourage you to ask us any

-questions you have about these third-party fees and expenses as they will reduce your overall rate of
+questions you have about these third-party fees and expenses as they will reduce your overall rate of return.

 Termination

-Should either one of us terminate the investment advisory agreement we have entered into before the
+Should either one of us terminate the investment advisory agreement we have entered into before the end

-established with your custodian, debited directly from your account.
+custodian, debited directly from your account.

 Pooled Investment Vehicles